 (b) DUR Board membership.

-(1) In accordance with the provisions of Texas Government Code §531.0736and Social Security Act §1927(g)(3), the DUR Board is appointed by the Executive Commissioner and consists of at least 17 physicians and pharmacists, one consumer advocate who represents Medicaid recipients, and two non-voting managed care organization representatives.
+(1) Membership composition complies with Social Security Act §1927(g)(3) and Texas Government Code §531.0736.

-(2) To apply to be a member of the DUR Board, a person submits a completed application and required documents in accordance with the application instructions posted on HHSC's websiteprior to the posted deadline.
+(2) In accordance with Texas Government Code §531.0736, the DUR Board is appointed by the HHSC Executive Commissioner.
+To apply to be a member of the DUR Board, a person submits, prior to the posted deadline, a completed application and required documents in accordance with the application instructions posted on HHSC's website.

 (c) DUR Board meetings.

 (1) HHSC publishes notice of meetings of the DUR Board.
-Each notice includes the categories to be considered at the upcoming meeting, instructions concerning filing of written comments, and application to provide public testimony before theboard.
+Each notice includes the categories to be considered at the upcoming meeting, instructions concerning filing of written comments, and application to provide public testimony before the DUR Board.
 Testimony is provided in a public forum.

-(2) The boardwill not discuss or disclose information deemed confidential under Texas Government Code §531.071 in a public session.
+(2) The DUR Board will not discuss or disclose information deemed confidential under Texas Government Code §531.071 in a public session.

 (d) The DUR Board or its designee must present a summary of any clinical efficacy and safety information or analyses regarding a drug under consideration for a preferred drug list that is provided to the DUR Board by a private entity that has contracted with HHSC to provide the information.
-The boardor the board's designee shall provide the summary in electronic form before the public meeting at which consideration of the drug occurs.
+The DUR Board or the DUR Board’s designee must provide the summary in electronic form before the public meeting at which consideration of the drug occurs.
 Confidential information described by Texas Government Code §531.071 must be omitted from the summary.
 The summary must be posted on HHSC's website.

 (e) Subject to HHSC's approval, the DUR Board will develop by-laws governing the conduct of DUR Board meetings, including the receipt of public testimony and procedures by which it makes advisory recommendations.
 HHSC or its designee will publish these by-laws on HHSC's website.